oracle/oracle-database-operator/docs/rac/provisioning/scale_out_an_existing_rac_database.md

 # Scale Out - Add Node to an existing Oracle RAC Database Cluster

 #### Use Case
-* This use case demonstrates addition of a RAC Node to an existing Oracle RAC Database Cluster provisioned earlier using Oracle RAC Database Controller.
+* This use case demonstrates addition of an Oracle RAC Node to an existing Oracle RAC Database Cluster provisioned earlier using Oracle RAC Database Controller.
 * In this This example, the exising 2 Node Oracle RAC Database has been deployed using the file [racdb_prov_np.yaml](./racdb_prov_np.yaml) from the case [Provisioning an Oracle RAC Database with Node Port Service](./provisioning/provisioning_oracle_rac_db_with_node_port.md) which includes:
-  * 2 Kubernetes Pods as the RAC Nodes
+  * 2 Kubernetes Pods as the Oracle RAC Nodes
-  * Headless services for RAC
+  * Headless services for Oracle RAC
     * VIP Service
     * Scan Service
     * RAC Node hostname